-Mr. M.K.
+M.K.
 Lu, who has been a director of the Company since 1995, is also President of LSC and acting President of Actron Technology Corporation, both Lite-On Group companies.
 From 1983 to 1990, Mr. Lu was General Manager/Vice President of Silitek.
-Mr. Lu is also a director of Diodes-China and Diodes-FabTech.
+Mr. Lu is also a director of Diodes-China, Diodes-Shanghai, and Diodes-FabTech.

-Mr. Michael Giordano, a director of the Company and Senior Vice President-Investment Consulting at the investment-banking firm of UBS, Inc., has, from time to time, assisted directors and executive officers of the Company in stock option exercises and subsequent stock sales of the Company's Common Stock.
-Mr. Giordano is also the pension consultant for the Company's 401(k) plan.
-Mr. Giordano has, from time to time, assisted directors and officers of the Company and LSC in stock transactions.
-Compensation received by Mr. Giordano for services rendered to the Company and LSC for services other than as a director in 2003 was less than \$50,000.
+Michael Giordano, a director of the Company, is Senior Vice President-Investment Consulting at the investment-banking firm of UBS, Inc. Along with his son, James Giordano, Michael Giordano has, from time to time, assisted directors, executive officers, and employees of the Company in stock option exercises and subsequent stock sales of the Company's Common Stock, as well as provided investment management services.
+Mr. Giordano is also the pension consultant for the Company's 401(k) plan, which is managed by UBS Fiduciary Trust.
+In addition, Mr. Giordano has, from time to time, provided investment management services for directors and officers of The Lite-On Group.
+All such services have been provided by UBS, Inc. at customary rates and terms.

-Mr. John M. Stich, a director of the Company, is also President and CEO of The Asian Network.
+John M. Stich, a director of the Company, is also President and CEO of The Asian Network.
 In 2000 and 2001, Mr. Stich had received fees as a marketing consultant to the Company.
-Mr. Stich ceased performing marketing consulting services for the Company.
+In 2002, Mr. Stich ceased performing marketing consulting services for the Company.

-Dr. Keh-Shew Lu, a director of the Company, retired as Senior Vice President of TI and manager of Worldwide Mixed-Signal Products - Semiconductor Group in 2001.
+Dr. Keh-Shew Lu, a director of the Company, retired as Senior Vice President of TI and manager of Worldwide Mixed-Signal Products -Semiconductor Group in 2001.
 During 2002, Dr. Lu received fees as an engineering consultant to the Company.
-Dr. Lu ceased performing engineering consulting services for the Company.
+In 2003, Dr. Lu ceased performing engineering consulting services for the Company.
 Dr. Lu is also a director of Lite-On Technology Corporation.

-Mr. Mark A. King, the Company's Vice President of Sales and Marketing, has an approximate \$100,000 investment in one of the Company's computer software vendors (a privately-held company).
-Mr. King's investment was made subsequent to the Company's purchase of the software, which is used for sales quotation and channel management, and was approved by the Board of Directors.
-Fees paid to this software vendor in 2003, including annual software maintenance, were approximately \$12,000.
+Mark A. King, the Company's Vice President of Sales and Marketing, has an approximate \$100,000 investment in one of the Company's computer software vendors (a privately-held company).
+Mr. King's investment was made subsequent to the Company's purchase of the software, which is used for sales quotation and channel management, and has been approved by the Board of Directors.
+Fees paid to this software vendor in 2004, including annual software maintenance and consulting fees, were approximately \$105,000.